 This guide reflects a May 2026 review.
 Its most time-sensitive areas are migration policy, Mediterranean data, economic forecasts, post-referendum politics, and religion-related public-life concerns.

-Future prayer use may be shaped by the migration bill, new Mediterranean migration data, updated economic forecasts, fresh antisemitism or religious-freedom reporting, demographic releases from ISTAT, and major church-life or public-policy developments.
+Future prayer use may be shaped by the migration bill, new Mediterranean migration data, updated economic forecasts, new antisemitism or religious-freedom reporting, demographic releases from ISTAT, and major church-life or public-policy developments.

 Key Sources Consulted